nanoframework/nanoframework.github.io/content/building/build-esp32.md

 After cloning the repo, you need to setup the build environment.
 You can use the power shell script or follow the step-by-step instructions.

-### Automated Install of the build environment
+### Manual install of the build environment

 (If you already have installed ESP-IDF Tools you can skip this step.)

-1. Install ESP-IDF Tools by using the installer provided by Espressif [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html#esp-idf-tools-installer).
+-**Step 1**: Install ESP-IDF Tools by using the installer provided by Espressif [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html#esp-idf-tools-installer).
 The installer includes all the pre-requisites.

-1. After launching the installer you have to follow the wizard and follow the instruction there.
+-**Step 2**: After launching the installer you have to follow the wizard and follow the instruction there.
 Follows some aspects worth mentioning.

-1. Location of the IDF repository.
+-**Step 3**: Location of the IDF repository.
 You can set this to a location of your choosing.
 After the installer completes, you'll find a git clone of the ESP-IDF at this location.

 ![idf repo location](../../images/building/esp32/install-esp-idf-tools-repo-location.png)

-1. Location of the IDF toolchain and other tools.
+-**Step 4**: Location of the IDF toolchain and other tools.
 The default it's at the user folder.
 Feel free to change this to another location of your choosing.

 ![idf tools location](../../images/building/esp32/install-esp-idf-tools-location.png)

-1. At the options screen, know that you don't have to install all the tools there.
+-**Step 5**: At the options screen, know that you don't have to install all the tools there.
 Follow the recomended option to be able to build .NET nanoFramework.
 Also note that you may want to install the toolchains only for the chip serie(s) that you're planning to build for.

 ![options](../../images/building/esp32/install-esp-idf-tools-options.png)

-1. The install step may prompt you for permission on installing drivers and launch secondary installers.
+-**Step 6**: The install step may prompt you for permission on installing drivers and launch secondary installers.
 And be aware that it can take a while to complete...

-1. After the installer completes, open a command prompt at the IDF repository location with elevated permisssion and execute the script `install`.
+-**Step 7**: After the installer completes, open a command prompt at the IDF repository location with elevated permisssion and execute the script `install`.
 This will *hopefully* install all the requirements and prerequisites.

-1. Now execute the script `export`.
+-**Step 8**: Now execute the script `export`.
 This will *hopefully* update the path environement variable of your machine.
 You can check the success of the operation by opening another cmd prompt and print the content of the path variable.

-1. Calling the above scripts it's not 100% guaranteed to effectivelly install everything and updates the path.
+-**Step 9**: Calling the above scripts it's not 100% guaranteed to effectivelly install everything and updates the path.
 This can be because of permission issues, updating the path variable and others.
 Here's the image of the path on a machine where the update was succesfull so you can compare it.

 ![updated path](../../images/building/esp32/install-esp-idf-tools-path.png)

-1. Also worth checking if the following environment variables have also been setup:
+-**Step 10**: Also worth checking if the following environment variables have also been setup:

 - `IDF_PATH`: must point to the location where the ESP-IDF repo was cloned (see step 3. above).
 - `IDF_PYTHON_ENV_PATH`: must point to Python install location.
 - `IDF_TOOLS_PATH`: must point to the location where the ESP-IDF tools where installed (see step 3. above).

-:warning: **Having the path property setup it's absolutely mandatory in order to be able to build.** :warning:
+:warning: **Having the path properly setup it's absolutely mandatory in order to be able to build.** :warning:

 ## Set up Visual Studio Code

-1. Install the extensions:
+-**Step 1**: Install the extensions:

     - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
     - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

-1. Run the PowerShell script `Initialize-VSCode.ps1` that's on the `install-scripts` folder.
+-**Step 2**: Run the PowerShell script `Initialize-VSCode.ps1` that's on the `install-scripts` folder.
 This will adjust the required settings, build launch configuration for debugging and setup the tasks to ease your developer work.

     ```ps
     .\Initialize-VSCode.ps1